Privacy Policy

 In operating our AML/CTF compliance platform, we process sensitive customer data on behalf of Firms, which may include:

-- Screening Data: Politically Exposed Persons (PEP) status, sanctions lists matches, and adverse media findings.
+- Screening data: Politically Exposed Persons (PEP) status, sanctions list matches, and adverse media findings.

 3. How We Use Information

-- To facilitate Identity Verification (KYC/KYB) and screening processes as instructed by the Firm.
+- facilitate Identity Verification (KYC/KYB) and screening processes as instructed by the Firm;

-- To provide customer support and respond to inquiries.
+- provide customer support and respond to inquiries;

-- To monitor platform security and prevent fraudulent activities.
+- monitor platform security and prevent fraudulent activity; and

-- To analyse platform usage and improve our services.
+- analyse platform usage and improve our services.

-AI & Machine Learning Notice: Sentine does not use customer data (including personal or sensitive data processed on behalf of Firms) to train any foundational AI or machine learning models.
-Any future deployment of AI tools will be governed by strict zero-retention policies and require explicit opt-in from the Firm.
+AI and Machine Learning Notice: duely does not use customer data (including personal or sensitive data processed on behalf of Firms) to train foundational AI or large language models.
+We will not introduce any AI-based feature that processes customer data without first updating this Policy and, where required, obtaining the Firm's consent.

 4. How We Share and Disclose Information